Small Business Stimulus Grant Application Instructions

 Eligible businesses to be determined by the following

-- Are you a private for-profit or non-profit businesses.
+- Are you a private for-profit business or non-profit?

-- Do you have one hundred (100) or fewer employees,
+- Do you have twenty (20) or fewer full-time

-providing local goods and services to the community?
+San Diego County, providing local goods and services to the

 Additional Eligibility Criteria